rate-nl/ISO/ISMS.md

   - Protect information assets within their control.
   - Report security incidents or weaknesses promptly.
   - Participate in information security training and awareness programs.
+- **Competency Requirements**:
+  - Completion of onboarding and annual information security awareness training.
+  - Understanding of how to report incidents and follow policies.

 ## 5. Information Security Principles